» Site Map

 In 2008 203 Field Hospital Unit were deployed to Camp Bastion and they were filmed for an ITV series in 2009 called Doctors and Nurses at War.
 The programme makers filmed them at work within the hospital and in the field.
 For more information and to view photographs visit the Doctors and Nurses at War page.

 The Camp Bastion Field Hospital and Medical Treatment Facility (MTF) in Helmand Territory was built by G3 Systems to a modular design construction from a containerised structure.
-This bespoke design meets the specific requirements of military casualties and patients.
+This bespoke design met the specific requirements of military casualties and patients.

 There have been many advances and innovations in medical and nursing techniques and treatments since the British Army deployed to Afghanistan and the development of Camp Bastion Hospital.
 Some of these new treatments for trauma victims were demonstrated to journalist and broadcaster Michael Mosley in the BBC2 programme Frontline Medicine where he learnt that 90% of warfare victims are now expected to survive their injuries.
 This is in part due to the blood clotting additive to plasma which are administered with platelets and red blood cell transfusions which are given in equal volume to enable the casualty's own clotting to work more effectively, the practice of giving each casualty a full body scan, the use of portable ultrasound and the benefits of the new military tourniquets that can be applied by medics using just one hand.